michaeltd/gtkdialog-systemtools/readme.md

-# gtkdialog-systemtools
+# gtkdialog gentoo-systemtools
-gtkdialog systemtools
+gtkdialog gentoo-systemtools

 # Yes but ...Why?
-As a central gathering point of various operations in the gentoo distribution.
+1. As a central gathering point of various operations in the gentoo distribution.
+2. Convenience

 ## What's new
   * Repurposed from rpm based distro to gentoo